azuradara/neo-act-plugin/README.md

 ## Contributing

-I'm too lazy to wring a contribution guidelines doc, feel free to submit PRs or issues if you'd like.
+I'm too lazy to write a contribution guidelines doc, feel free to submit PRs or issues if you'd like.
 This project will always be free.

 ## Motivation